 What It Means to Own Shares of Stock in a Street Name

 What does holding shares in street name mean and what makes it special?
 Whether you're reading old newspaper articles or watching your favorite high-class drama, you'll occasionally hear this phrase.
 Rightfully so, this is a commonly asked question, but one that can be easily explained.

-Some investors hold physical stock certificates; pieces of paper with their name on them that represent their ownership in a corporation.
-Other investors are invested in a DRIP, or dividend reinvestment program, and their shares are noted by the company’s registrar in an electronic journal; this is known as “book entry.”
-In both cases, the company can quickly and easily access the total number of shares you own and/or contact you directly.
+Some investors hold physical stock certificates—pieces of paper with their name on them—that represent their ownership in a corporation.
+Other investors are invested in a dividend reinvestment program (DRIP) and their shares are noted by the company’s registrar in an electronic journal.
+This journal entry is known as a “book entry.”
+In both cases, the company can quickly and easily access the total number of shares you own or contact you directly.

 The most popular holding form for most investors, however, is through a brokerage account or asset management account.
 When you buy shares of Coca-Cola (K) or General Electric (GE) through your broker, they aren’t physically sitting in a vault with your name on them.
 Instead, the broker has them registered in its name.